 Likewise, reproductive rigts demand new approaches to the saveguard and protection of reproductive health.
-As part of a panoply of fundamental human rights and guarantees (the right to inviolability of the human body, the right to the protection of the family and the right to health care) reproductive rights are indivisible from the right to primary health care.
-Again, the full exercise of reproductive rights in good human conditions provides an opportunity to refocuse health public policies and gives new elements for the difficult ethical choices to be made in establishing the priorities in health policy.
+As part of a panoply of fundamental human rights and guarantees (the right to inviolability of the human body, the right to the protection of the family and the right to health care) reproductive rights are indivisible From the care of the family and the right to health care) reproductive rights are full exercise of reproductive rights in good human conditions provides an opportunity to refocuse health public policies and gives new elements for the difficult ethical choices to be made in establishing the priorities in health policy.

 Besides the importance of health and education other social policies should be looked into - housing, urbanisation, transportation, even energy, each in its own way is a decisive factor in the determination of a balanced population dynamics and in the shaping of the quality of life of the population.
-The years ahead ask for urgent research in firmly establishing these linkages as well as for relitical vision in not less firmly designing the account policies.
+The years ahead ask for urgent research in firmly establishing these linkages as well as for political vision in not less firmly designing the adequate policies.